hdheath/flair-test-suite/docs/overview.md

 ## Dataset Types

-Test cases are defined by the nature of the dataset.
+Test sets are defined by the nature of the dataset.
 Long-read data acceptable for the test-suite include :

 - **Simulated Data Tests**
   Use artificial datasets where the “true” isoforms are known in advance (e.g., simulated reads from a known transcript set, or spike-in controls).
 These help validate correctness without biological ambiguity.